PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 ## Training the Model

-Use `collect_training_data.py` to gather samples from the NEF emulator and optionally train the model via the `/api/train` endpoint.
+Take a breath and make sure the NEF emulator is running with UEs in motion before collecting data.
+Training data is gathered with `collect_training_data.py` which leverages `app/data/nef_collector.py`.
+Collected JSON files are stored under `app/data/collected_data` and can be sent to the `/api/train` endpoint to update the `AntennaSelector` model.
+The trained model is persisted as `app/models/antenna_selector.joblib`.

 ```bash
 # Collect data for five minutes and train the model when done